Student Loan Repayment: Everything You Need to Know

 Monitor Your Credit Regularly to Build and Maintain Good Credit

-While missing a student loan payment during the on-ramp period won't damage your credit score, on-time payments can help you build and maintain a good credit score.
+Making on-time payments with your student loans can help you build and maintain a good credit score.

 With Experian's free credit monitoring service, you'll get access to your Experian credit report and FICO® Score powered by Experian data.
 These resources will give you the information you need to understand which factors are impacting your score and the steps you can take to improve your credit score.